Debate rivals assail Warren as she joins Democrats’ top rank

 Warren insisted that she has “made clear what my principles are here,” arguing that lower premiums would mean that overall costs would go down for most Americans.

+California Sen. Kamala Harris tried to get in on the action on another subject, scolding Warren for not echoing her calls for Twitter to suspend Trump’s account.
+Warren responded, “I don’t just want to push Trump off of Twitter.
+I want to push him out of the White House.”

 Featuring a dozen candidates, the debate sponsored by CNN and The New York Times was the largest in modern history.
 It was the first time the White House hopefuls gathered in a little more than a month.
-In that time, the political landscape has changed with Trump facing an impeachment inquiry in the House centered on his quest to get Ukraine to dig up unflattering details about Joe Biden, another front-runner among the Democrats hoping to succeed him.
+In that time, the political landscape has changed with Trump facing an impeachment inquiry in the House centered on his quest to get Ukraine to dig up unflattering details about Biden, another front-runner among the Democrats hoping to unseat the president.

 The debate also served as Sanders’ return to the campaign trail following a heart attack earlier this month.
-The Vermont senator failed to show the same fire as in previous debates.
-He got applause when he thanked supporters and rivals for their good wishes and declared, “I’m feeling great.”
+The Vermont senator failed to show all the fire of previous debates but made his points with force.
+He was applauded when he thanked supporters and rivals for their good wishes and declared, “I’m feeling great.”

 Hawaii Rep. Tulsi Gabbard, who served in Iraq with the Army, questioned the need for U.S. involvement in “regime change” conflicts in the Middle East.
-That prompted Buttigieg to respond: “What we are doing or what we were doing in Syria was keeping our word.”
+That prompted Buttigieg, himself a veteran, to respond: “What we are doing or what we were doing in Syria was keeping our word.”

 “I would have a hard time today looking an Afghan civilian or soldier in the eye after what just happened over there,” said Buttigieg, who served in Afghanistan.
 “It is undermining the honor of our soldiers.
 You take away the honor of our soldiers, you might as well go after their body armor next.”

-That relationship has become a focal point of Trump’s effort to press for a Ukrainian government probe of the Bidens — an effort that was a major factor leading to the House impeachment inquiry into the president.
+That relationship has become a focal point of Trump’s push for a Ukrainian government probe of the Bidens — an effort that was a major factor leading to the House impeachment inquiry.

 Biden faltered some before offering, “My son did nothing wrong, I did nothing wrong.”

-Still, most of the back-and-forth focused on Warren.
-Taking aim at her proposal to tax the wealthiest Americans, Klobuchar said, “I want to give a reality check here” and former Texas Rep. Beto O’Rourke suggested it was “punitive.”
+She swatted back at criticism of her sweeping plan to tax wealth Americans to pay for her domestic agenda.
+Klobuchar said she wanted to provide a “reality check” on the issue while former Texas Rep. Beto O’Rourke suggested it was “punitive.”

-The senator said that notion shocked her: “I don’t have a beef with billionaires.”
+Warren framed the measure as part of the ambitious agenda she’s pitching to fundamentally reshape the economic and political system.

-“Look, I understand that this is hard, but I think as Democrats we are going to succeed when we dream big and fight hard, not when we dream small and quit before we get started,” she said.
+“Look, I understand that this is hard, but I think as Democrats we are going to succeed when we dream big and fight hard, not when we dream small and quit before we get started,” Warren answered.

+Though Warren fielded much of the criticism on Tuesday, other rivalries emerged.

+O’Rourke and Buttigieg argued about gun control, with the mayor saying the Texan himself wasn’t even sure how the mandatory federal buyback of assault weapons he’s called for would work.
+That touched off a stretch where both candidates talked over one another.

+At one point, Buttigieg told O’Rourke: “I don’t need lessons from you on courage, political or personal.”

-Also debating were California Sen. Kamala Harris, New York entrepreneur Andrew Yang, New Jersey Sen. Cory Booker and former Obama housing chief Julián Castro.
-Making his debate debut was billionaire activist Tom Steyer.
+Also debating were New York entrepreneur Andrew Yang, New Jersey Sen. Cory Booker, former Obama housing chief Julián Castro and billionaire activist Tom Steyer.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)